-- Cost of living: The cost of living in Ohio is below the national average, making it an attractive choice for students.
+- Cost of living: The cost of living in Ohio is below the national average, making it an attractive choice for many students.

-- Top-rated Colleges: Ohio is home to some top-rated colleges offering online and on-campus programs.
+- Top-rated colleges: Ohio is home to some top-rated colleges offering online and on-campus programs.

 - Job opportunities: Due to a growing economy and several large companies with headquarters in Ohio, the job outlook for graduates is positive.

-- Culture and Recreation: Ohio has its share of cultural offerings, including art and music, and a wide variety of natural attractions that students can get outside and explore.
+- Culture and recreation: Ohio has its share of cultural offerings, including art and music, and a wide variety of natural attractions that students can get outside and explore.

 - Earning potential: Many of Ohio’s highest-paying jobs require a bachelor’s degree, potentially allowing students to find lucrative employment after graduation.